 - Salt prevents conditions such as gout.

-- Salt assists in maintaining normal blood pressure to the heart and kidneys.
+- Salt assists in maintaining normal blood pressure in the heart and kidneys.

 Negatives of Salt In Pet Food?